 - The 14-hour duty period may not be extended with off-duty time for breaks, meals, fuel stops, etc.

 - Drivers can restart the 7-day period once every 168-hour work week.
 This entails taking at least 34 consecutive hours off with two consecutive periods of 1 a.m. to 5 a.m.

-- The 16-hour exception is designed to be used for 1-day work schedules, where the driver begins and ends at the same terminal.
+- A driver on a 1-day work schedule can be on duty for 16 hours if the driver begins and ends at the same terminal.